The acquisition gives Roche full rights to Inflazome’s portfolio of inflammasome inhibitors.

-The IP behind Inflazome’s drug candidates is based on collaborative research between Prof. Matt Cooper, Prof. Kate Schroder, Dr Rebecca Coll and Prof. Avril Robertson from UQ and Prof. Luke O’Neill from Trinity College Dublin.
+The IP behind Inflazome’s drug candidates is based on collaborative research between Prof. Matt Cooper, Prof. Kate Schroder, Dr Rebecca Coll and Prof. Avril Robertson from the University of Queensland (UQ) and Prof. Luke O’Neill from Trinity College Dublin.

 Inflammation is one of the body’s immune processes but one that can easily get inappropriately induced in a range of chronic inflammatory diseases including atherosclerosis, Parkinson’s disease, Alzheimer’s disease, inflammatory bowel disease, and non-alcoholic steatohepatitis.
 One step in the inflammation pathway involves a large protein complex called an inflammasome.
 When this is activated, a chain of events is set in motion, causing inflammation to occur.